hoho/conkitty-route/README.md

 ### Form summary

-Form is a special kind of frames to handle HTML forms.
+Form is a special kind of Frames to handle HTML forms.

 ### Form settings